Terms and definitions

-Any short-term (less than 1 minute) decrease in voltage between 10 to 90 percent of nominal.
+Short-term (less than 1 minute) decrease in voltage between 10 to 90 percent of nominal.

 An alternate power supply usually driven by a gas or diesel engine.

 Generic term used to describe a device intended to limit transient overvoltages, divert surge currents or both.
 Also known as a surge suppressor, surge arrestor and transient voltage surge suppressor.

 A decrease in voltage outside the normal voltage levels (10% or greater) for more than one minute.

 Uninterruptible power supply (ups)

 A system designed to automatically provide power without delay or transient, during any period when the normal power supply is interrupted.
 Certain types of UPSs continuously condition the power to eliminate the effects of most sags, swells and momentary interruptions.